cmw2/PrivatePaaSSample/docs/create-sql-database.md

     ```

 1. Click the _Run_ button.
 You should get a message in the Messages area (lower right) that says the query succeeded.

+### Change the connection string
 1. Select the _Connection Strings_ blade
     1. You can click _OK_ to discard our query window content.
-It won't rollback their effect.
+It won't rollback the effect.
 1. The first box should be labelled _ADO.NET (Active Directory passwordless authentication)_.
 Click the _Copy to clipboard_ icon its lower right.
-1. Now, let's clean up that firewall rule and Public Access we had to create.
-Select the _Overview_ blade
-1. Click the name of the database server on the right to navigate to it
-1. Select the _Networking_ blade
-1. Scroll down until you see the list of Firewall rules and then delete the rule you added with the trash can icon on the right.
-1. Scroll back up and select the _Disable_ option under Public network access.
-1. Click _Save_ button

-Finally let's head over to the Web App/App Service and switch the connection strings and test things out.
 1. Navigate to the Web App/App Service
-1. Select the _Coniguration_ blade
+1. Select the _Configuration_ blade
 1. Scoll down to find the connection string you created earlier and click its Name.
-1. In the window that opened up, delete what's currently in the Value window and then paste in the connection string you copied from above.
+1. In the window that opens up, delete what's currently in the Value window and then paste in the connection string you copied from above.
 1. Click _OK_ button
 1. Click _Save_ button
 1. Confirm by clicking _Continue_